manuelsagra/nodepop/README.md

 npm run debug
 ```

 In both modes a cluster is started with as many nodes as the number of CPU cores.

-Once started, you can see the documentation and an sample app pointing your browser to [http://localhost:3000/](http://localhost:3000/).
+Once started, you can see the documentation and a sample app pointing your browser to [http://localhost:3000/](http://localhost:3000/).

 ## API documentation